chideat/hexo-theme-lion/README.md

 ### Fancybox

 Lion uses [Fancybox] to showcase your photos.
-You can use Markdown syntax or fancybox tag plugin to add your photos.(Same as Landspcae)
+You can use Markdown syntax or fancybox tag plugin to add your photos.(Same as Landscape)

 ```
 ![img caption](img url)